Skip to Content

 Areas that a conviction can impact include:

-Possible Defenses Against Burglary Charges
+What are Common Defenses Against Burglary Charges?

-Facing burglary allegations can be overwhelming, but it’s important to remember that a charge does not equate to a conviction.
-Various legal defenses can be used to challenge the prosecution’s case and protect your rights.
+Facing burglary allegations can be overwhelming, but it's important to remember that a charge does not equate to a conviction.
+Various legal defenses can be used to challenge the prosecution's argument and protect your rights.

 Common defenses against burglary charges include:

-- Lack of intent
+• Lack of Intent

 OUR VICTORIES